RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking: Conclusions

 \section{Conclusions}

 We introduce \textsc{Red Queen Attack}, the first jailbreak method that constructs multi-turn scenarios to conceal harmful intent by claiming to prevent others from conducting malicious behavior.
 We develop 40 scenarios based on occupation and relationship with different lengths, combined with 14 categories of harmful actions, resulting in a dataset of 56k high-quality multi-turn attack examples.
-Our evaluation across ten models from five major model families confirms the effectiveness of the \textsc{Red Queen Attack}.
+Our evaluation across ten models from four major model families confirms the effectiveness of the \textsc{Red Queen Attack}.
 Further analysis reveals that both concealment and multi-turn structures enhance the attack's effectiveness, with larger models being particularly vulnerable.
-We also introduce a mitigation strategy called RED QUEEN GUARD, which aligns LLMs to effectively counter adversarial attacks.
-This approach reduces the attack success rate to below 1\% while maintaining the model’s performance across standard benchmarks.
+Additionally, we propose \textsc{Red Queen Guard}, a mitigation strategy that reduces the attack success rate to below 1\% while preserving model performance on standard benchmarks.
+Future work will focus on expanding the dataset's diversity and exploring mitigation strategies through Reinforcement Learning from Human Feedback or prompt-based defences with intention detection.